LeonidShamis/ZeroMQ_pub_sub/README.md

 ## ZeroMQ_pub_sub

-### Testing pub-sub with ZeroMQ - Node.JS, Python and Java
+### Testing pub-sub with ZeroMQ - Node.JS, Python, Java, Vert.x Worker

-Demostrating publishing messages using ZeroMQ from (two) Node.js publishers and subscribing using ZeroMQ from subscribers implemented using Node.JS, Python and Java.
+Demostrating publishing messages using ZeroMQ from (two) Node.js publishers and subscribing using ZeroMQ from subscribers implemented using Node.JS, Python, Java and Vert.x Worker

 ----------